HoTT/HoTT-2019/programme.md

 This work begins with the observation that the Voevodsky-Awodey-Warren-Kapulkin-Lumsdaine homotopical semantics for type theory can also be used to give a very simple semantics for (intuitionistic) first-order logic.
 We give a "functorial" formulation of the semantics using the framework of structured Grothendieck fibrations, by showing that for (suitable) model categories C, the fibration obtained by taking the fiberwise-homotopy-category of the codomain fibration over C has the structure needed to interpret intuitionistic first-order logic.
 We then prove an abstract result about such structured fibrations which implies a "homotopy-invariance" property for the homotopical semantics.
 To do this, we must make sense of the notion "homotopy-equivalent structures" -- which, in the case of interest, corresponds to "pseudo-naturally isomorphic functors into the 2-category of spaces" -- in the general context of the "fibrational semantics".
 Hence, we show that the base category of a fibration (satisfying certain mild assumptions) automatically carries a 2-categorical structure -- the 2-cells between f and g being "proofs (in the sense of the fibration) that f and g are equal" -- which in the case of interest recovers the usual 2-category of spaces.

 #### Andr&eacute; Joyal: Problems and conjectures on polynomial functors and monads in &infin;-toposes

-Abstract: The theory of polynomial functors and monads has applications to type theory and to the theory of operads.
+The theory of polynomial functors and monads has applications to type theory and to the theory of operads.
 The theory was recently extended to polynomial functors in the category of spaces by Gepner, Haugseng and Kock.
 We conjecture that the (&infin;,2)-category of polynomial functors (in any &infin;-topos) is cartesian closed (extending a result of Fiore, Gambino, Hyland and Winskel).The evidence depends on ideas from type theory (Awodey, Fiore).
 We also conjecture that the &infin;-category of bimodules between polynomial monads (in any &infin;-topos) is cartesian closed (extending a result of Gambino and J).
 The conjectures can be understood in terms of a conjectural 2-algebraic geometry.
 There is a connection with Goodwillie's calculus.

 #### Nachiket Karnick: The encode-decode method and higher group actions